Pradeep1234a/hi/README.md

 ## Deploy
-You can deploy this bot
+You can deploy this bot anywhare

 <details><summary>Deploy To Heroku</summary>
 <p>